Canadian Anti-racism Education and Research Society: Community initiatives

 News of Charles Scott recruiting in the armed forces and schools in several smaller communities in BC broke in 1995.
 Scott was the Canadian leader of the racist Church of Christ in Israel.
 In response, CAERS worked with several groups, including Salmon Arm Coalition Against Racism and local Mayors to organize public events in each of the local communities Charles Scott had set up the group, including Abbotsford, Kelowna, Creston and Yahk.

 Radio station CKST broadcast a series of interviews in 1995 with Holocaust denier David Irving, Doug Collins and leader of Aryan Nations in Canada, Charles Scott, CAERS gave interviews to several newspapers complaining that the radio station was providing a forum for racists.
 Radio station AM 1040 retaliated by suing CAERS and Alan Dutton for libel.
 Of the two newspapers that carried interviews with Dutton, only the Western Jewish Tribune was included in the libel suit.
 The issue was resolved when AM 1040 dropped the libel suit and paid legal costs.

 In 1998, when Nirmal Sign Gill, a caretaker at the Guru Nanak Temple in Surrey, B.C., was kicked to death by five racist skinheads, CAERS participated in an anti-racist coalition to organize a mass community march and rally.
 The skinheads charged in the murder of care caretaker were caught by police surveillance planning to kill many more at the Temple.
 The call for a mass rally was opposed by several groups and by Surrey City Council that feared that the march and rally would end in violence.
 To fan the fears, the Vancouver Sun reported that the neo-Nazi Heritage Front was organizing a counter-demonstration.
 In July 1999 more than 3,000 men, women and children peacefully marched to Bear Creek Park to hear speeches and listen to music commemorating the death of Mr. Gill.
-The Surrey RAMP detachment supplied over 50 uniformed police officers for traffic control and security.
+The Surrey RCMP detachment supplied over 50 uniformed police officers for traffic control and security.

 In response to requests from employees at a Surrey telephone call-in centre, CAERS organized a series of community meetings concerning employment and human rights.
 The BC Government Employees Union had mounted a campaign to organize the employees and several had complained of retaliation from the employer.
 CAERS represented several employees at mediation hearings before the BC Human Rights Tribunal and Employment Insurance and won major settlements.